ltelab/disdrodb/docs/source/data.rst

       ``metadata.yml``.
 It has a ``data_url`` key that references to the remote/online repository where station's raw data are stored.
 At this URL, a single zip file provides all data available for a given station.

-How to download metadatas and issues ?
+How to download the DISDRODB metadata and issues archive ?
 --------------------------------------

-You can clone the disdrodb-data repository with
+You can clone the disdrodb-data repository with:

 .. code:: bash